aksh-ai/tofu/README.md

 ## Examples

-I've added some example scripts and dataset under examples folder.
-Clone this repository and run the scripts from within the examples folder.
+I've added some example scripts and dataset in this [drive link](https://drive.google.com/open?id=1fKkLJYEAPkhsAAm3JtguNZcgBtq4lSX-).
+Clone this repository and run the scripts from within the examples folder, after pasting it under Python directory which is under tofu.
 Install the requirements using:

 `pip install -r requirements.txt`